liquuid/simple-api-calculator/README.md

-Go Swagger auto generate spec from source code exemple
+Go Swagger auto generate spec from source code example
 ======================================================

 A simple example of golang software with annotations to generate a functional specification for swagger 2.0.